Ivailo-Iliev-89/Red-Devils-Hub/README.md

-# Link to project:
+# Link to project

 https://ivailoiliev89-netizen.github.io/Manchester-United-Fan-Site/

 # Manchester United Fan Site

 This project is part of my learning journey in front-end development.
+A static fan website dedicated to Manchester United.
+The project focuses on HTML structure and CSS styling also and a bit of JavaScript.

-This is a fan website for Manchester United, created as a junior project.
+Created as a portfolio frontend project.

 ## Features

+- Homepage with club information
+- Styled sections and layout
+- Responsive design basics
 - Home section with title and button
 - Separate "Learn More" page
 - Features section highlighting trophies, traditions, and stadium